marek2001/FreshRSS_Dracula/README.md

 ### Option 2: Manual Download

-1. Download the latest version of the theme from the **Releases** page (or download the ZIP from the main page).
+1. Download the ZIP from the repository main page.
 2. Unzip the file.
 3. Move the folder to the `p/themes` directory inside your FreshRSS installation.
 4. Ensure the folder is named `Dracula`.